Why BRUTAL honesty?

 Emotional intelligence is fundamental for healthy feedback.
 If the people on either side of a feedback conversation practise emotional regulation and understanding of the other person, the conversation will be much more productive.

 If the receiver is not in a state to receive the information, recognise that feedback isn’t going to reach them and both of you will likely be better off not having the conversation – at least not in that moment.
+To learn more about this and how we can help, please contact us

 Related Blog Posts: